Our Mistakes

 How we fell short: In late 2021, we believed (and we wrote) that we would raise $1 billion annually by 2025.
 This was a massive overestimate (which we corrected in this mid-2022 post), and this mistake led to the following long-term problems:

-- We have aimed to be very explicit publicly about two facts.
-First, we do expect to find cost-effective programs to which we can direct all funding we receive.
+• We were very explicit publicly about two facts.
+First, we expect to find cost-effective programs to which we can direct all funding we receive.
 Second, the organizations we recommended are in fact funding-constrained.

-- We are actively hiring for senior roles across our outreach team to build outreach capacity so that we can raise more money and fill more of the most cost-effective funding gaps we find.
+• We hired for senior roles across our outreach team to build outreach capacity so that we can raise more money and fill more of the most cost-effective funding gaps we find.

 We previously shared another mistake related to this episode.
 For more detail, see below in the section titled “2021: Miscalculation of and subsequent miscommunication around rollover funds.”